-As mentioned in my previous post, one of the reasons such huge (and remote) reserves are becoming increasingly feasible is the fact that satellite technology and remote monitoring will drastically cut the cost of enforcement.
-As the BBC reports, a satellite watchroom has already been established and is ready to begin operation almost immediately:
+One of the reasons such huge (and remote) reserves are becoming increasingly feasible is the fact that satellite technology and remote monitoring drastically cuts the cost of enforcement.